shindesaahil/dev-stack/README.md

 # dev-stack
-Includes essential libraries, utilities, and setup scripts for efficient development and deployment.
+Includes source with essential libraries, utilities, scripts for development and deployment.